rescala-lang/REScala/README.md

-this fork adds compatibility for scala 2.11.2 as well as newer versions of REScala
+this fork adds compatibility for scala 2.11.5 as well as newer versions of REScala. note that this needs a checkout of rescala in `../REScala` to compile. this should be improved when the used version of rescala becomes public, but i will probably forget …

 # Animal use case